 Career Opportunities at First Peoples Worldwide

 First Peoples Worldwide prepares current and future leaders to meet the pressing social responsibility challenges facing today's businesses.
-We offer a unique opportunity for students and recent graduates to drive change to forward respect for the rights and wellbeing of Indigneous Peoples at the intersection of business, law, and finance.
+We offer a unique opportunity for professionals, students, and recent graduates to drive change to forward respect for the rights and wellbeing of Indigenous Peoples at the intersection of business, law, and finance.
 Through fellowships, legal externships, and internships, we help shape and train young professionals in these areas, whether it be through all parts of our work or project-specific endeavor.

 Learn more about our mission and history.
-Unless otherwise noted, positions are remote with the option of weekly in-person supervisory meetings.
+Unless otherwise noted, positions are remote.

 Fellowships at First Peoples Worldwide support project-centered work or research-intensives in the areas of sustainable development, finance, investment, social justice, law, and more.
 Fellows are responsible for implementing and managing a variety of projects, conducting related research, and coordinating with partners and stakeholders within and outside the University.
 Fellows also have the opportunity to collaborate on other initiatives at First Peoples Worldwide, so it is encouraged that applicants review work and programs at https://www.colorado.edu/program/fpw.

 First Peoples is proud to offer competitive pay and benefits for its fellows.
 Fellowships available for recent graduates are usually posted in the spring prior to graduation.
 Please check back here for fellowship opportunities as they become available.